 You have the right to ask for an appeal if you are not satisfied or disagree with the action.
 Call Member Services toll-free at 1-866-959-2555.
 A Member Advocate can help you file your request for an appeal.
 You can also allow someone like a friend, family member, or your doctor to ask for an appeal on your behalf.
 You will need to give your consent in writing to have them act on your behalf.
-Your request for an appeal must be filed within 60 calendar days from the receipt of the notice of the action.
+Your request for an appeal must be filed within 30 calendar days from the receipt of the notice of the action.

-To keep receiving currently authorized services, you must file the appeal within 10 days of the date the notice is mailed or the date Texas Children's Health Plan will take action on your service, whichever is later.
+To keep receiving currently authorized services, you must file the appeal on or before the later of 10 days following Texas Children's Health Plan mailing the letter telling you of the action or the intended effective date of the proposed action.
 You can ask that your services continue until a decision is made.
 If the final decision is to uphold Texas Children's Health Plan's action, then you can be asked to pay back what it cost to continue your services.